navcoin/navcoin-org/content/community-fund/index.md

     <div class="grid-container">
       <div class="text-container">
         <h1>Community Fund</h1>
-        <p>The NavCoin community fund is a pool of NAV that's set aside to help kickstart community projects.
-NavCoin was built from the ground up - it’s an open-source community project that ran no premine or ICO.
-So as an extension of this ethos, this fund has been created to help incentivise the ongoing development of NavCoin in a decentralized&nbsp;manner.</p>
+        <p>NavCoin is built by the community, for the community - it’s an open-source project that ran no premine or ICO.
+NavCoin’s Community Fund enables anyone to get paid by the network for their contributions to the NavCoin ecosystem.
+Projects are funded and approved by the decentralized network with no central authority.
+This ensures NavCoin’s direction remains firmly in the best interest of the network and is autonomously determined by the community.</p>
       </div>
       <img src="/images/community-fund/cfu-hero.png" alt="Hero image">
     </div>
   </section>

 {{< item_container_section
     titleText="How The Fund Works In 3&nbsp;Steps"
     subtitleText=""
     bgPurple="true"
     >}}
     {{< feature
         titleText="Step 1: Submit"
         imgSrc="/images/community-fund/cfu-submit.svg"
         text="Dream up the improvements you would like to see in the NavCoin ecosystem, and submit your proposal to the&nbsp;network."
     >}}
     {{< feature
         titleText="Step 2: Vote"
         imgSrc="/images/community-fund/cfu-vote.svg"
-        text="Anyone who is staking the NavCoin network can vote ‘yes’ or ‘no’ for every&nbsp;proposal."
+        text="Anyone who is staking the NavCoin network can vote ‘yes’ or ‘no’ for every&nbsp;proposal with their full network weight."
     >}}
     {{< feature
         titleText="Step 3: Payment"
         imgSrc="/images/community-fund/cfu-payment.svg"
-        text="Once funds have been allocated to a project, the payments are only released after a second vote to ensure&nbsp;accountability."
+        text="Payments are only released after a second round of voting validating ‘proof&nbsp;of&nbsp;effort’ by the proposal owner."
     >}}
 {{< /item_container_section >}}

 {{< item_container_section
     titleText="The Worlds Most Advanced Community&nbsp;Fund"
     subtitleText="The fund pays you to take your idea, nurture it, and build a team to bring it to&nbsp;life"
     >}}
     {{< feature
         titleText="Dual-vote consensus"
         imgSrc="/images/community-fund/cfu-dual-vote.svg"
         text="The first community fund to implement a dual vote, to ensure that if work is never completed the funds are&nbsp;returned."
     >}}
     {{< feature
         titleText="Open to anyone"
         imgSrc="/images/community-fund/cfu-anyone.svg"
         text="Anyone and everyone can get involved by submitting a proposal - leaving it to the network to decide what's most&nbsp;valuable."